Canon G7 X Mark II vs Panasonic ZS100

-Advantages of the Panasonic Lumix DMC-ZS100:
+Arguments in favor of the Panasonic Lumix DMC-ZS100:

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - Faster burst: Shoots at higher frequency (10 vs 8 flaps/sec) to capture the decisive moment.